-All spots are filled for the 2017 program.
+Applications for 2018 are not yet being accepted.
+Please check back here soon for 2018 dates and the application process.
 To put your name on the wait list and reserve a spot for next year, call 806-935-6401.

 Check out a sample of what Master Irrigator is all about as Irrigation Engineer, Leon New talks about the in’s and out’s of irrigation systems:

 Through a partnership agreement between the North Plains Groundwater Conservation District (NPGCD) and the USDA’s Natural Resources Conservation Service (NRCS), an estimated $1.6 million in funding through the Environmental Quality Incentives Program (EQIP) has been provided to support the new Master Irrigator Program for four years.
 Participants who complete the 2017 course and receive their Master Irrigator Certification will have priority access to the NPGCD EQIP funding.

 USDA is an equal opportunity provider, employer and lender.

 “We cannot stop doing better or we lose everything.” – 2016 Master Irrigator Graduate

 The Master Irrigator Program is an irrigation management curriculum made up of 32 hours of intensive irrigation education conducted over four one-day sessions to show producers how to maximize advanced conservation irrigation management and conservation practices that work together to save water, conserve energy, build soil health and enhance farm profitability.